T H I N K I N G OF G O I N G T O G R A D U A T E S C H O O L ?

-If you're an undergraduate interested in starting an MA program, much the same is true.
+If you’re an undergraduate interested in starting a PhD or MA program, much the same is true.
 Begin thinking about possible mentors, letter of recommendation writers, foreign languages, and even specializations before

 you walk across that stage to pick up your bachelor's degree.